Some of Montréal’s best hot chocolate

 MELK Bar à Café

-With a few coffee shops across the city, MELK Bar à Café is slowly expanding its coffee empire through Montréal.
-The MELK hot chocolate is made like a latte with a dark or milk Cacao Barry chocolate base and an addition of steamed milk.
-It can be topped with their homemade marshmallows.
+With a few coffee shops across the city, Melk Café is slowly expanding its coffee empire through Montréal, to the delight of their fans.
+The Melk hot chocolate is made like a latte with a dark or milk chocolate base and an addition of steamed milk.
+It’s best served with their homemade marshmallows!

 Website